atan4583/atan4583.github.io/_posts/2020-02-21-Project 7-AIAppOnAWS.md

 ## Cloud Infrastruture Operation Workflow
 ![png](/images/Project7-aiAppOnAWS/opswf.png)
 RNN Sentiment Prediction App Operation

    a.
 User submits a sentiment prediction request thru website UI and receives a result
       ```
       - User approves the prediction result, the approved result is written to the DynamoDB

       - User revises the prediction result, the revised result is written to the DynamoDB
       ```

    b.
 User downloads prediction results stored in the DynamoDB as a CSV file for use as a new dataset for retraining of the RNN model

    c.
 Depending on website traffic, AWS ECS and Auto Scaling group orchestrate to scale up to 3 Flask container instances to optimize workload distribution and app response time

 ## Tool
-NodeJS, Python, Flask, AWS(S3, Lambda, ELB, ASG, Cloudformation, IAM, API Gateway, ECS, DynamoDB, Severless Framework), Docker, GitHub Action
+- NodeJS, Python, Flask, Docker, GitHub Action
+- AWS resource: S3, Lambda, ELB, ASG, Cloudformation, IAM, API Gateway, ECS, DynamoDB, Severless Framework

 ## Code Artifact
 -  <a href="https://github.com/bertelsmann-cloud-challenge-collaborate/ai-frontend" target="_blank">ai-frontend repo</a>